Alfresco/alfresco-ng2-components/docs/content-services/components/search-filter.component.md

 ### Facet Intervals

 These provide custom categories based on admin defined ranges inside `intervals`.
-What is wanted for every interval can be specified exactly in the config file, and having overlapping ranges could also be possible.
+You can specify exactly what you want for each interval in the config file and you can use overlapping ranges if necessary.

 #### FacetIntervals Properties